CyVerse-learning-materials/cyverse_tutorial_template/step1.rst

 1. Replace the text below with your own

+2. Use the image src in this link to link to

+   - A DE App: |DE App|
+   - An Atmosphere image: |Atmosphere Image|

-2. Click :guilabel:`&Cancel` to continue is how you can show a button
+3. Click :guilabel:`&Cancel` to continue is how you can show a button

-3. Tell the user to choose an appropriate value for a setting
+4. Tell the user to choose an appropriate value for a setting

    .. admonition:: sample-data